Baychester, Bronx

 Baychester is a neighborhood geographically located in the northeast part of the Bronx, New York City.
-Its boundaries are East 222nd Street to the northeast, the New England Thruway (I-95) to the east, Gun Hill Road to the southwest, and Boston Road to the northwest.
+Its boundaries are East 222nd Street to the northeast, the New England Thruway (Interstate 95) to the east, Gun Hill Road to the southwest, and Boston Road to the northwest.
 Eastchester Road is the primary thoroughfare through Baychester.

 The neighborhood is part of Bronx Community Board 12.
 Many homes are located on streets in the 201s and advancing to the 220s.
 While 10469 is the primary ZIP Code of Baychester, it also covers the adjacent neighborhood of Pelham Gardens, Bronx.
 The area is patrolled by the 47th Precinct of the New York City Police Department.

 Land use and terrain

 Baychester is dominated by one and two family homes of various styles.
 The total land area is 2.61 square miles.
 The area is low lying and flat; some parts of the East Bronx are built on marshland and valleys.
 The area was formerly home to the amusement park Freedomland U.S.A., opened in 1959 and closed in 1964 on the site of what is now Co-op City.
 Part of the neighborhood, bounded by Boston, Eastchester, and Gun Hill Roads, is alternately referred to as Fish Bay.